eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 In general, every vehicle application will extend the `AbstractApplication` abstract class with the VehicleOperatingSystem type parameter.
 The VehicleOperatingSystem is the main way to interact with the underlying vehicle and gives a wide array of functionality to the user.
 Also, depending on the needs of the application, several interfaces have to be implemented.
-For our scenario we implement `VehicleApplication` to denote that the application is intended to run on a vehicle and `CommunicationApplication` to be able to use the actual communication facilities we need for this tutorial.
-In general, it makes sense to let the IDE generate the bodies of the methods that need implementation and fill them with functionality if needed or letting them empty otherwise.
+For our scenario we implement `CommunicationApplication` to be able to receive and handle V2X messages.

 #### Application initialization